yaroslavros/draft-tls-cert-update/draft-rosomakho-tls-cert-update.md

 ## Application-Layer Implications

-Applications that rely on peer certificate properties for access control decisions MUST reevaluate those decisions after a certificate update.
-Applications MUST treat a certificate update as equivalent to an initial authentication event and MUST ensure that the updated certificate satisfies all identity and authorization checks that were met during the TLS handshake.
-Applications MUST reassess access permissions accordingly, and if the updated certificate fails any of these checks, the application MUST terminate the connection.
+Applications that rely on peer certificate properties for access control decisions MAY reevaluate those decisions after a certificate update if needed.
+However, because the updated certificate is required to maintain the same identity, such re-validation is typically unnecessary for applications that rely only on the peer's authenticated identity.
+If the updated certificate does not match the identity validated during the TLS handshake, the TLS stack MUST terminate the connection.

 # IANA Considerations